robert7/nixnote2/README.md

 ### Mac

-Check out the RJVB-MP branch of this repository, and in a terminal, do
+Make sure you're on the default (RJVB-MP) branch of this repository, and in a terminal, do

 ```bash
 > mkdir build